Kong/docs.konghq.com/app/enterprise/2.2.x/support-policy.md

 * The **Latest Major/Minor Version Release** is the most recent chronologically generally available Minor Version release of a given Major Version.

 For customers with an active enterprise support agreement, beginning with Kong Enterprise release version 2.1.3.x<sup>*</sup>.
-Kong provides support for each Major Version release of Kong Enterprise for 24 months from the date of the First Major Version Release.
+Kong provides support for each Major Version release of Kong Enterprise for 24 months from the release date of the Minor Version.

 Support includes:
 * Technical support on the use of the software as documented including: